nickgzzjr/messages/README.md

     cd public
     nano .bowerrc

+Note nano is a Terminal application used to edit text files in a simple and familiar manner.

-Pasting the following content that specifies the name of the directory to install bower components.
-I personally liked `lib`.
+Use your favorite code editor to add the following content.
+Specifies the name of the directory to install bower components, in this case `lib`.

     {
         "directory" : "lib"